 Puppet on a Chain (1971)

-While I liked the book Puppet on a Chain, I felt that the plot (especially the bad guys' scheme) was
+While I liked the book Puppet on a Chain, I felt that the plot (especially the bad guys' scheme)

-book) shortened the tale while still preserving its most vital elements.
-The main evildoers are accurately
+the tale while still preserving its most vital elements.
+The main evildoers are accurately portrayed in the movie,

-portrayed in the movie, and if you haven't read the book, you won't guess the ringleader's identity until the
+and if you haven't read the book, you won't guess the ringleader's identity until the denouement.
+It's also nice to

-denouement.
-It's also nice to see some scenes closely match MacLean's original vision, such as protagonist Paul
+see some scenes closely match MacLean's original vision, such as protagonist Paul Sherman being tortured by

-Sherman being tortured by amplified clock chimes (and escaping by the same method as in the book).
+amplified clock chimes (and escaping by the same method as in the book).

 Of course, the film shows its age, and some of its early-'70s aspects feel trite.
 But it doesn't sink into the

 outright cheesiness that often afflicted other film adaptations of MacLean's novels.
-While some
+While some storylines are

-onto the original plot.
+plot.
 Even a wholly invented speedboat chase is well designed and feels natural.

 One welcome reduction is that Sherman gets only one female underling, rather than the pair of largely senseless